sense 1v

 Ha sbarrato la strada.
 (Umberto Eco, Il nome della rosa)

-sbarràre : to bar
+sbarrare : to bar

 sbar||re : (accento grave)

-Indicative mood (Indicativo) of the verb sbarràre
+indicativo sbarrare.
+Indicative mood of the verb sbarrare

 Tempo semplice